Zianon Pazniak: Breakup of BPF and diaspora leadership

-For the first two years after his emigration, Pazniak managed the BPF through fax messages.
+For the first two years of his emigration, Pazniak managed the BPF remotely, communicating solely through fax messages.
 During the 1999 Belarusian presidential election, members of the opposition, including the BPF, tried to generate popular support.
-Pazniak was accused of disrupting the electoral campaign by announcing he was going to run, but later withdrew his candidacy citing provocations.
-It has been theorized that he did this to stop the other opposition candidate, former Prime Minister Mikhail Chigir, from gaining power among the opposition.
-Due to this, he started to lose support within the BPF because they viewed it as him refusing to work with other political parties, which he had never done before.
-Pazniak responded by attempting to portray himself as the only opposition candidate who could promote Belarus's independence, and he started attacking other opposition politicians and accusing them of collaborating with Russia, like Chigir.
+Pazniak was accused of disrupting the electoral campaign when he announced his candidacy but later withdrew, citing provocations.
+It has been theorized that this move was intended to prevent the other opposition candidate, former Prime Minister Mikhail Chigir, from consolidating support.
+Consequently, Pazniak began to lose support within the BPF because many viewed him as refusing to work with other political parties.
+Pazniak responded by attempting to portray himself as the only opposition candidate who could promote Belarus's independence, and he intensified his attacks on other opposition politicians, accusing them, including Chigir, of collaborating with Russia.
 However, even before the elections, Pazniak had already been unpopular among some members, due to his refusal to change his methods of perceiving the BPF as self-sufficient and making the other parties adapt, even though certain members of the BPF wanted to compromise with the other opposition party.
-Others accused him of authoritarianism when leaving the BPF, after he announced that all his deputies would be replaced and the "discussion club" led by the BPF would be dissolved.
+Critics, including those who subsequently left the BPF, accused him of authoritarianism after he announced the replacement of all his deputies and the dissolution of the BPF's "discussion club".

 In the end, this led to alternative candidates being put forth for the chairmanship of the BPF, including Vincuk Viačorka, the deputy head of the BPF.
 Viačorka and Pazniak both were unable to secure the majority of votes for the chairmanship.
-Pazniak's supporters gathered at a congress and elected him as the chairman, thus splitting the party.
-The supporters under Pazniak formed the right-wing Conservative Christian Party – BPF (KChP–BNF) party, while the ones under Viačorka simply formed the BPF.
+Pazniak's supporters held a separate congress and elected him chairman, formally splitting the party.
+Pazniak's group formed the right-wing Conservative Christian Party – BPF (KChP–BNF), while the opposing faction, led by Viačorka, retained the name BPF.
 However, Pazniak was isolated in dialogue because most members of the BPF migrated to the party under Viačorka, including prominent BPF politicians like Lyavon Barshchewski, although he retained a small group of loyal supporters to his cause.
-Pazniak soon commented on the split in November from Warsaw, saying that after the hunger strike in 1995 during the referendum, a split started to emerge, which failed to divide the BPF but did divide the Hramada and left the party paralyzed after 1997.
+In November, Pazniak commented from Warsaw that the roots of the split traced back to the 1995 hunger strike, arguing that internal division had failed to break the BPF earlier but had paralyzed the Hramada party after 1997.
 He argued that the split was inevitable under a dictatorship due to reliance on foreign grants and limited national support from the bourgeois.
 He favored ideological purity and independence, according to him, while Viačorka wanted coalition-building.